 Minute taking course

 If you’re looking for a traditional, highly sought-after, well-paid skill that will never date, this is it.

 Here, I provide next-level pricing strategies such as package and project rates, tiered pricing and the psychology of pricing.

 Newsletter/email marketing course

 Once you understand how email marketing “works” you can create a newsletter for clients who need one and help clients who aren’t achieving the results they want.

 My YouTube channel has many useful playlists to help you learn new skills and become a better VA.

-I also have a ton of free and paid products covering everything from legal contracts to how to work as an Associate VA.
+I also have a ton of free and paid guides, checklists and downloads covering everything from legal contracts to how to work as an Associate VA.

 This fantastic website provides access to over 2,500 college-level online courses from 140 institutions around the world.
 Popular subjects include computer science, design, economics and finance, and business and management.